Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 7,948 Shares of Stock

 - On Monday, February 10th, Michael Cannon-Brookes sold 7,948 shares of Atlassian stock.
 The shares were sold at an average price of $322.31, for a total transaction of $2,561,719.88.

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-JPMorgan Chase & Co. boosted its stake in Atlassian by 72.9% during the fourth quarter.
-JPMorgan Chase & Co. now owns 4,284,400 shares of the technology company’s stock worth $1,042,737,000 after buying an additional 1,806,042 shares in the last quarter.
-State Street Corp boosted its position in shares of Atlassian by 0.3% during the 3rd quarter.
-State Street Corp now owns 3,560,381 shares of the technology company’s stock valued at $565,424,000 after acquiring an additional 8,957 shares in the last quarter.
-Massachusetts Financial Services Co.
-MA bought a new stake in Atlassian in the fourth quarter valued at about $687,486,000.
-Invesco Ltd. raised its position in Atlassian by 265.9% in the fourth quarter.
-Invesco Ltd. now owns 2,445,440 shares of the technology company’s stock worth $595,171,000 after purchasing an additional 1,777,179 shares in the last quarter.
-Finally, FMR LLC raised its holdings in shares of Atlassian by 7.4% in the 3rd quarter.
-FMR LLC now owns 2,182,980 shares of the technology company’s stock worth $346,679,000 after buying an additional 150,237 shares in the last quarter.
-94.45% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+Murphy & Mullick Capital Management Corp purchased a new position in Atlassian in the fourth quarter worth $27,000.
+Colonial Trust Co SC grew its stake in Atlassian by 100.0% during the 4th quarter.
+Colonial Trust Co SC now owns 138 shares of the technology company’s stock worth $34,000 after buying an additional 69 shares during the last quarter.
+True Wealth Design LLC increased its position in Atlassian by 23,100.0% during the 3rd quarter.
+True Wealth Design LLC now owns 232 shares of the technology company’s stock valued at $37,000 after buying an additional 231 shares in the last quarter.
+Summit Securities Group LLC purchased a new stake in Atlassian in the fourth quarter valued at about $38,000.
+Finally, Pilgrim Partners Asia Pte Ltd acquired a new stake in Atlassian in the fourth quarter worth about $39,000.
+Institutional investors own 94.45% of the company’s stock.

-TEAM has been the topic of a number of recent research reports.
-Truist Financial lowered their target price on Atlassian from $350.00 to $300.00 and set a “buy” rating on the stock in a research note on Monday.
-Cantor Fitzgerald increased their price objective on Atlassian from $264.00 to $304.00 and gave the stock a “neutral” rating in a report on Friday, January 31st.
-William Blair reiterated an “outperform” rating on shares of Atlassian in a research note on Friday, January 31st.
-StockNews.com lowered shares of Atlassian from a “buy” rating to a “hold” rating in a research note on Monday.
-Finally, The Goldman Sachs Group lifted their price objective on shares of Atlassian from $245.00 to $370.00 and gave the company a “buy” rating in a research note on Monday, February 3rd.
-Ten investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Atlassian currently has a consensus rating of “Moderate Buy” and a consensus price target of $314.73.
+TEAM has been the topic of several analyst reports.
+BMO Capital Markets raised Atlassian from a “market perform” rating to an “outperform” rating and boosted their price objective for the stock from $255.00 to $292.00 in a research note on Friday, January 10th.
+Barclays increased their price target on Atlassian from $275.00 to $350.00 and gave the company an “overweight” rating in a report on Monday, February 3rd.
+Oppenheimer boosted their price objective on shares of Atlassian from $300.00 to $380.00 and gave the company an “outperform” rating in a research report on Friday, January 31st.
+Cantor Fitzgerald raised their target price on shares of Atlassian from $264.00 to $304.00 and gave the stock a “neutral” rating in a report on Friday, January 31st.
+Finally, William Blair reiterated an “outperform” rating on shares of Atlassian in a report on Friday, January 31st.
+Ten equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $310.18.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.